Personal shell command keeper

 - Search the saved commands using powerful patterns

-- Use keep push and keep pull to sync the commands between all your computers.
+- Use keep push and keep pull to sync the commands between GitHub gist and other computers.

 ProTip : Save the commands you usually forget in ssh sessions and sync it with your local machine.

-You can install pip using apt-get as sudo apt install python-pip.
+You can install pip3 using apt-get as sudo apt install python3-pip.

 Usage: keep [OPTIONS] COMMAND [ARGS]...
 Keep and view shell commands in terminal only.
-Read more at https://orkohunter.net/keep Options: -v, --verbose Enables verbose mode. --help Show this message and exit.
-Commands: grep Searches for a saved command. init Initializes the CLI. list Show the saved commands. new Saves a new command. pull Updates the local database with remote. push Pushes the local database to remote. register Register user over server. rm Deletes a saved command. run Executes a saved command. update Check for an update of Keep.
+Read more at https://github.com/orkohunter/keep Options: -v, --verbose Enables verbose mode. --help Show this message and exit.
+Commands: edit Edit a saved command. github_token Register a GitHub Token to use GitHub Gists as a backup. grep Searches for a saved command. init Initializes the CLI. list Shows the saved commands. new Saves a new command. pull Pull commands from saved GitHub gist. push Push commands to a secret GitHub gist. rm Deletes a saved command. run Executes a saved command. update Check for an update of Keep.

 This is a very young project.
 If you have got any suggestions for new features or improvements, please comment over here.
 Pull Requests are most welcome !